Lieutenant General Sir Adrian Paul Ghislain Carton de Wiart V.C., K.B.E., C.B., C.M.G., D.S.O.

 William Orpen (An onlooker in France 1917-1919).

-The medals of Lieutenant General Sir Adrian Paul Ghislain Carton de Wiart held at the National Army Museum, Royal Hospital Road, Chelsea, London.
+The medals of Lieutenant General Sir Adrian Paul Ghislain Carton de Wiart are held at the National Army Museum, Royal Hospital Road, Chelsea, London.

 Awards: Victoria Cross, Knight Commander of the Order of the British Empire, Companion of the Order of Bath, Companion of the Order of St. Michael and St. George, Distinguished Service Order, Legion of Honour (France), Vituti Militari (Poland), Cross of Valor (Poland), Croix de Guerre (Belgium), Officer of the Order of the Crown (Belgium).